Flathead Valley History

 The History of Flathead Valley exhibition tells the story of how we got here and why we stayed.

-Vignettes of early homesteading families, the communities they established, and the various means of transportation they used are covered in the exhibition.
+Vignettes of early homesteading families, the communities they established, and the various means of transportation they used are featured in the exhibition.